kunyora/kunyora-website/docs/kunyora_tutorial.md

   <script type="text/javascript" src="calculator.js"></script>
 ```

-The code above is a simple html sample of a calculator with 3 input fields.
+The code above is a simple html code sample for a calculator with 3 input fields.
 The first field would be used in collecting the user's name and saving it in our DB so he/she can be authenticated.
 The other 2 fields would be used in accepting numbers which would be used for numerical calculation.
-We include a script pointing to the location of our client side Javascript code at the bottom of the html page
+We also included a script pointing to the location of our client side Javascript code at the bottom of the html page

 ### **Creating the kunyora client code for our application**

-Finally, we get to integrate our html with our client side Javascript.
+Finally, Lets see how to integrate Kunyora with our client side Javascript code.
 Let's dive in.

 ```javascript
 /**